-The Board of Directors in their meeting held on April 18, 2024 recommended a final dividend of ₹2/- per equity share for the financial year ended March 31, 2024 and a special dividend of ₹8/- per equity share.
-The same was approved by the shareholders at the Annual General Meeting (AGM) of the Company held on June 26, 2024 which resulted in a net cash outflow of ₹11,625 crore.
+The Board of Directors in their meeting held on April 17, 2025 recommended a final dividend of ₹22/- per equity share for the financial year ended March 31, 2025.
+The payment is subject to approval of shareholders in the AGM of the Company to be held on June 25, 2025 and if approved, would result in a net cash outflow of approximately ₹9,137 crore (excluding dividend paid on treasury shares).